jellyfin-archive/jellyfin-docs/general/administration/building.md

 4. The resulting archives can be found at `../bin/<platform>`

+> [!NOTE]
-**NOTE:** This will very likely be split out into a separate repository at some point in the future.
+> This will very likely be split out into a separate repository at some point in the future.

 ## Windows